giraone/file-tree-copier/README.md

 ## Features

 - The source can be
-  - a web server serving files and directory listings with JSON based indexes, e.g. `nginx` with `auto-index: on`.
+  - a web server serving files and directory listings with JSON based indexes, e.g. `nginx` with `{ autoindex: on; autoindex_format json; }`.
   - a file tree within a resource folder of the running Java process, e.g. from a JAR
   - a file tree within the file system
 - When using an HTTP source, the used HTTP client can be configured.
 The default implementation is the native HTTP client of Java 11.
-- The source can be filtered, e.g. using a check for file name extensions.
+- The source can be filtered on files, e.g. using a check for file name extensions.
+- The source can be filtered on directories/folder, that should not be traversed, e.g. hidden directories, starting with a dot (.).

 ## Usage